-We will charge a \$1.00 per minute for every minute that you stay past 5:45 p.m.
+There will be a charge of \$1.00 per minute for every minute a child is in aftercare past 5:45 PM.

-If you have questions regarding the Latchkey program, please feel free to speak with the principal.
+If you have questions regarding the before and aftercare program, please feel free to speak with the principal.